-We had strong faith in God and in the salvation of the world, and we did not lose courage, because we were fully aware that God was with us.
+We had strong faith in God and in the salvation of the world, and we did not lose courage, fully aware that the Almighty was with us.
 Compared to the hardships and oppression we faced in our homeland before coming to the United States, this was nothing.
 We transformed shouts of opposition into songs of glory.
 The pouring rain and gusts of wind blew away our signs but not our love.